cedarwarman/organize_pollen_experiment/README.md

 ### build_pollen_count_sheet.R
 **This R script is run second.** It pulls data from the output of the previous spreadsheet and puts it into a format that makes it easy to enter pollen count data for each well.

+### build_pollen_app_sheet.R
+**This R script is run third.** It pulls data from lots of different spreadsheets and makes a single spreadsheet for the pollen app to pull data from.

 ## Requirements
 For authorization, a JSON file identifying a Google service account with access to the spreadsheets must be present at "~/.credentials/google_sheets_api/service_account.json".